 TFR-Temporary Flight Restrictions (TFRs) are reported over the Broadcast Datalink.
-TFRs are shown with solid red lines on the Map Page.
+TFRs are shown with solid red lines on the Map page.
 Note that at a full Map Declutter setting (all navigation data and airspace removed), TFRs will also be removed from the display.

-Using Datalink without a Traffic Sensor
+10.5.1 Using Datalink without a Traffic Sensor or Radar

-Without a Traffic sensor installed, the EX5000 takes advantage of the available buttons and the WX Reports button is split into two buttons, Air/Sig and Metars, as shown below.
+Without Radar or a Traffic sensor installed, the EX5000 takes advantage of the available buttons and the WX Reports button is split into two buttons, Air/Sig and Metars, as shown below.

-Figure 10.4 Datalink Weather without Traffic Sensors
+Figure 10.9 Datalink Weather without Traffic Sensors

-- 1) Metar-Controls display of the graphical METAR symbols on the Map Page.
-Press Metar to toggle between ON and DSPLY OFF. - Air/Sig-Controls the display of AIRMETs and SIGMETs.
+- 1) Metar-Controls display of the graphical METAR symbols on the Map page.
+Press Metar to toggle between ON and DSPLY OFF. - 2) Air/Sig-Controls the display of AIRMETs and SIGMETs.
 Press Air/Sig to cycle between ALL, AIRMET, SIGMET, and DSPLY OFF.

-If either METAR or AIRMET/SIGMET displays are disabled on the Datalink Configuration Page, the corresponding button does not display on the Map Page.
-For more information, see Section 8.6, "Datalink Configuration Page" on page 75.
+If either METAR or AIRMET/SIGMET displays are disabled on the Datalink Setup or Datalink Configuration (ORBCOMM) page, the corresponding button does not display on the Map page.

-10.6 Trip Page with Datalink Weather
+10.6 Nearest Page with Datalink Weather